Birth of a Vision

 Initially MBI offered evening classes just twice a week.
 Eventually a third evening of classes was added.
 The curriculum focused primarily upon Bible studies with some additional emphasis on practical training, for example homiletics.
 Courses were unaccredited and most of the tutors were local church pastors.

 With the inclusion of several tutors with higher degrees in theology, by the mid-1990s MBI was developing a more formal educational approach and philosophy of education.
-Consequently an application was made to become a centre for the teaching of the Cambridge Diploma in Religious Studies.
-The Cambridge Diploma was a post A-level qualification administered by the University of Cambridge Local Examinations Syndicate, a national exam board responsible for secondary school examinations.
+Consequently an application was made to become a centre for the teaching of a post A-level Diploma in Religious Studies administered by a national exam board.
 The application was successful and for the first time students at MBI could earn a nationally-recognised qualification in theology.
-To reflect this academic development the name of the school was changed to the Midlands Bible College.

 Also around this time the school launched its own internally-validated Knowing Your Bible (KYB) programme.
 This was developed over the next few years and continues to this day.
 Since its launch several thousand students have studied on the KYB programme.
 By the end of the 1990s the KYB programme was delivered primarily through distance learning via audio cassettes and workbooks.
 This marked the beginning of the college’s focus on distance learning studies, which would eventually come to define a central aspect of the school.